ploewen/ploewen.github.io/docs/index.markdown

 ## Education

 - **University of British Columbia** <br>
-  Bachelor of Science, GPA: 84.7% <br>
+  Bachelor of Science, Mathematics, GPA: 84.7% <br>
   2021 - present

 - **University of the Fraser Valley** <br>